Introduction & vision

 We help agencies (and their suppliers) to architect complex websites and web applications on our software platform.
 We also support good design of code management, hosting, and deployment practices.
-This enables the domain knowledge of a government agency to combined with our deep knowledge of web and Internet best practices.
+This enables the domain knowledge of a government agency to combine with our deep knowledge of web and internet best practices.
 Through this combination of knowledge, innovative, cost-effective, and successful projects are formed.

 Developer mentoring and support

 We provide prompt and tailored mentoring and support to developers.
 This may be in a one-on-one or small group environment.
 This may be for one-off situations, or to provide ongoing assistance throughout the duration of a project.
 Such developers may be employees of a government agency, or working for a company supplying services to an agency.

 We provide hosting of production environments, code repositories, and public data in hosting environments that are on-shore, virtualised, resilient and fast.
 Our offering comes complete with various service levels ranging from business hours to 24/7/365 coverage.
 New Zealand public sector agencies are best served through the Common Web Platform, a highly secure, robust, and feature-rich hosting platform.
 We can also provide technical advice to government agencies who require to host our solutions elsewhere — for example, on-premise on either a Microsoft Windows or an open source Linux environment.
 Read more about hosting.